 Why did this new religion change the Islamic Calendar?

 The Hijri calendar today is lunar-based, as opposed to a solar-based calendar which contains 365 days, a lunar calendar contains 354-355 days.
-Some popular months include names such as Rabee’ al-Awal and Rabee’ al-Thani which in English translates to “The First Spring” and “The Second Spring.”
+Some popular months include names such as Rabee’ Al-Awal and Rabee’ Al-Thani which in English translates to “The First Spring” and “The Second Spring.”
 However, since the calendar is lunar, the months rotate yearly.
-The season of Spring is a time in which plants and flowers begin to spring forth and blossom, this is an idea which exists in all cultures.
+Spring is a time in which plants and flowers begin to spring forth and blossom, this is an idea which exists in all cultures.

 The month of Ramadan is a sacred month in which Muslims observe fasting from sunrise until sunset.
 But just like the rest of the months, they are not consistent year-round.
 In 1999, the month of Ramadan fell in December, a season of winter in which fasting is easier as the weather is cooler and the day-light hours are shorter.
-However in 2014 the month of Ramadan had started in June during the Summer in scorching unbearable heat and long day-light hours making fasting much more difficult, this inconsistency cannot come from an all knowing merciful lord
+However in 2014, the month of Ramadan started in June during the scorching unbearable heat and the long day-light hours, making fasting much more difficult.
+This inconsistency cannot come from an all-knowing merciful Lord.

 3. How did this calendar originate?